 Members of the Mt.
 Washington Road Race Hall of Fame will be chosen by the Hall of Fame Committee and the current members of the Hall of Fame.
 The committee includes seven people:

 CEO of Northeast Delta Dental, the title sponsor of the road race.
-Tom has run the race twice and is an avid support of running within New England.
+Tom has run the race multiple times and is an avid supporter of running within New England.

 The race’s announcer and commentator, the voice of the race and of the popular annual pre-race symposium.
 Andy is a running columnist for the N.H.
 Union Leader and founder of the N.H.
 Road Race Hall of Fame.
 He is passionate about running and a well-known announcer at many races throughout New England